atomisthq/docs/docs/developer/commands.md

 import { HandlerResult, NoParameters } from "@atomist/automation-client";
 import { CommandListenerInvocation } from "@atomist/sdm";
 export async function helloWorldListener(ci: CommandListenerInvocation<NoParameters>): Promise<HandlerResult> {
-    await ci.context.messageClient.respond("Hello, world");
+    await ci.addressChannels("Hello, world");
     return { code: 0 };
 }
 ```

-You can see the `CommandListenerInvocation` has a `context` property
+You can see the `CommandListenerInvocation` has an `addressChannels` property,
-that provides a `messageClient` property that allows you to `respond`,
+which sends a message to the appropriate places -- in this case, to wherever the
+command was invoked.
-which is an asynchronous function so we `await` it.
+This is an asynchronous function so we `await` it.

 ### Test your command